palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 time) depending on the specific timestamps involved in calls.

 The mechanism for determining which ``TransactionService`` to use goes through the aforementioned ``CoordinationService``.
-We agree on a ``TimestampPartitioningMap``, which is a mapping of timestamps to transaction schema versions.
+Nodes agree on a ``TimestampPartitioningMap``, a mapping of timestamps to transaction schema versions, using the coordination service; this map is always the current value of the coordination store.
 This is a range map, as we want to support rollbacks easily.
 The map also is guaranteed to span the ranges ``[1, +∞)`` and be connected; note that this does not mean future behaviour is fixed, since in practice this map is read together with a validity bound.
 Thus, even though the map will contain as a key some range ``[C, +∞)`` for a constant ``C``, it should be valid up to some point ``V > C`` - and behaviour at timestamps after ``V`` may subsequently